magicprinc/magicprinc.github.io/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### magicprinc Software Hub

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+In theory there is no difference between theory and practice.
+In practice there is.

 ```markdown
 Syntax highlighted code block